cloudfoundry-attic/cf-docs/source/docs/using/terms.html.md

 ## <a id='buildpack'></a> buildpack  ##

-> A buildpack is a set of scripts that Cloud Foundry runs on an application [package](#package) to create a [droplet](#droplet) that contains everthing the application needs to run.
+> A buildpack is a set of scripts that Cloud Foundry runs on an application [package](#package) to create a [droplet](#droplet) that contains everything the application needs to run.
 (This process is referred to as [staging](#staging).)
 A buildpack is specific to a particular framework or runtime environment.
 Cloud Foundry includes buildpacks for Ruby, Java, and Node.js; when you upload an application, Cloud Foundry examines the application artifacts to determine which buildpack to apply.
 Cloud Foundry can use remote buildpacks as well; you can specify the URL of the desired buildpack when running the `cf push` command.
 <br><br>
 > For more information, see [Introduction to Custom Buildpacks](../../using/deploying-apps/buildpacks.html).